 Gilroy

-If you’re interested in making a detour inland on your drive to Big Sur from San Francisco, then consider heading to the city of Gilroy in Santa Clara county.
+If you’re interested in making a detour inland on your road trip from San Francisco, then consider heading to the city of Gilroy in Santa Clara county.
 Known for its famous Gilroy Garlic Festival, the city claims to be the garlic capital of the USA but there is far more to it than the pungent allium.

 If you’re travelling with children, then make sure to stop at Gilroy Gardens Family Theme Park for some family-friendly fun.